-If you’re considering a balance transfer, start by checking your current balance and APR and understanding the terms, conditions and fees.
+If you’re considering a balance transfer, start by checking your current balance and APR — and understanding the offer’s terms, conditions and fees.
 These tips will help you do a balance transfer successfully.

 Is your credit card debt piling up?
-Worried that high interest rates are causing that debt to grow faster than you can pay it down?
+Are you worried that high interest rates are causing that debt to grow faster than you can pay it down?
 A credit card balance transfer might be a solution.

-In a balance transfer, you take the debt from one or more credit cards and transfer it to a different card.
+When you conduct a balance transfer, you take the debt from one or more credit cards and transfer it to a different card.
 The goal is to move your debt from credit cards with high interest rates to one with a far lower rate.
-Ideally, you’ll transfer that debt to a card that offers 0% interest for a limited period.
+Ideally, you’ll transfer that debt to a card that offers 0 percent interest for a limited period.

 1. Check your current balance and APR

 Before starting a balance transfer, it’s important to understand the extent of your debt.
-Gather the most recent statements of all your credit cards to determine the total balance of your credit card debt.
-Then look at the APR of your cards.
+Check your most recent credit card statements to determine your total debt, then look at your cards’ APRs.

-APR, which stands for annual percentage rate, is the price you pay to borrow money on your credit card.
-For credit cards, APR and interest rate are basically the same.
+APR, which stands for annual percentage rate, is the price you pay for borrowing money with your credit card.
+The APR and interest rate on credit cards are basically the same.

-Maybe you have three credit cards, all with an APR of 18% or higher.
+Maybe you have three credit cards, all with an APR of 19 percent or higher.
 It might make financial sense to transfer that debt to a credit card that offers either a lower APR or an introductory period in which it won’t charge you any interest on your existing debt.

 Choosing the right balance transfer credit card depends on several variables.

-- First is the new interest rate.
+- New interest rate.
 Ideally, you’d want to transfer your high-interest-rate debt to a card that offers 0 percent interest, or at least a low interest rate, on balance transfers for a limited time.

-- The introductory offers with some credit cards last longer.
-If you have a lot of debt, you might pick a balance transfer card with a 0% offer that lasts 18 months instead of the more common 12 months.
+- Length of intro offer.
+If you have a lot of debt, you might want to pick a balance transfer card with a 0 percent offer that lasts 18 months, or even 21 months, instead of the more common 12 months.
 Find out how long it’ll take to resolve your debt using our payoff calculator.

-- If you are transferring a lot of existing credit card debt, you want a balance transfer card with a high credit limit.
+- Credit limit.
+If you are transferring a lot of existing credit card debt, choose a balance transfer card with a high credit limit.
 This way, you can transfer more or all of your existing debt to it.
 Otherwise, you may find it difficult to pay off your debt by the end of the intro period, or that you have to leave some of your balance on your old card.

-- You should then look at the features that come with a balance transfer card.
-Some will offer rewards points or cash-back bonuses that could be valuable if you plan on making new purchases on the card.
-The debt you transfer to a new card, however, usually doesn’t earn rewards or cash-back bonuses.
+- Other card features.
+Some balance transfer cards also offer points or cash back bonuses that could be valuable if you plan on making new purchases.
+The debt you transfer to a new card, however, typically doesn’t earn any rewards.

 Keep in mind that initiating a balance transfer can affect your credit score.
 Every time you apply for a new credit card, the provider of that card will check your credit.
 This is known as a hard inquiry, and each hard inquiry can cause your credit score to temporarily fall by five to 10 points, according to FICO.
 Fortunately, this is only a temporary hit.
 If you pay your bills on time each month and cut down on your existing credit card debt, your credit score should quickly recover from this small dip.

-Rahkim Sabree, financial educator and author of “Financially Irresponsible,” recommends that consumers always study the terms of a balance transfer offer before they initiate one.
-Not understanding these could prove costly, he said.
+Rahkim Sabree, financial educator and author of “Financially Irresponsible,” recommended consumers always study the terms of a balance transfer offer before they initiate one.
+He said not understanding these could prove costly.

-Some consumers might think that they always have at least 15 months to pay off the debt they’ve transferred before the 0% introductory offer expires.
+Some consumers might think that they always have at least 15 months to pay off the debt they’ve transferred before the 0 percent introductory offer expires.
 But that’s not always the case.
 Some cards might offer an introductory period of just six months.
-Consumers, then, might not put enough money on their debt to pay it off before the 0% period ends, Sabree said.
+Consumers, then, might not put enough money toward their debt to pay it off before the 0 percent period ends, Sabree said.

 Others forget about the costs associated with balance transfers.

-Justin Zeidman, manager of credit card products at Navy Federal Credit Union, said that these balance transfer fees can be costly.
-Say you are transferring $5,000 to a card that charges a transfer fee of 5 percent.
+Justin Zeidman, assistant vice president of open banking at Navy Federal Credit Union, said balance transfer fees can be costly.
+Assume that you are transferring $5,000 to a credit card that charges a transfer fee of 5 percent.
 The total amount for the transfer fee is $250.

-“Depending on how much you are transferring, taking a balance transfer offer with a lower interest rate of 1.99% for 12 months might save you money over taking a 0% offer that comes with a 4% fee,” Zeidman said.
+“Depending on how much you are transferring, taking a balance transfer offer with a lower interest rate of 1.99 percent for 12 months might save you money over taking a 0 percent offer that comes with a 4 percent fee,” Zeidman said.
 “Consumers have to do the math on this.”

-If these requests are approved, the provider of the new credit card pays off the debt on consumers’ existing cards.
-That debt is then charged on their new card.
+If your balance transfer requests are approved, the provider of the new credit card pays off the debt on your existing cards.
+That debt is then charged on your new balance transfer card.

-As noted, most card providers will charge a fee, often in the range of 3% to 5% of the amount of money you’ve transferred.
+As noted, most card providers will charge a fee, often in the range of 3 percent to 5 percent of the amount of money you’ve transferred.
 The total amount you have to pay in fees will be added to the balance of your new credit card.

 Finally, you won’t be able to transfer your debt between two cards issued by the same provider.
 For instance, you can’t close a balance transfer between a Citi® Double Cash Card and a Citi® Diamond Preferred® Card even though both cards offer balance transfer promotions.

-While balance transfers can be useful tools for controlling credit card debt, personal finance experts warn that consumers often misuse them.
+While balance transfers can be useful tools for managing credit card debt, personal finance experts warn that consumers often misuse them.

-The biggest mistake consumers make with balance transfers is not paying off the debt they transferred before the 0% introductory APR offer expires.
+The biggest mistake consumers make with balance transfers is not paying off the debt they transferred before the 0 percent introductory APR offer expires.
 Then, when their new credit card adjusts to its higher interest rate, their existing debt once again starts to grow quickly.

 Others also make the mistake of adding new debt to the credit card they paid off with their balance transfer.
 Then, when the introductory offer expires, they’re left with a portion of their old debt and new debt, all at high interest rates.
 These cardholders are now in an even worse financial situation than they were in before they started their balance transfer.

 “Now you are paying higher interest on the balance you transferred, and you are faced with new debt,” said Sabree.
 “You have to change your frame of mind when you do a balance transfer.
-You can no longer live beyond your means.”
+You can no longer live beyond your means,” he said.

 Fortunately, avoiding this mistake isn’t complicated.
 Zeidman said the best move consumers can make before starting a balance transfer is to create a household budget showing their monthly expenses and income.
 Once they’ve done this, they can determine exactly how much they can devote each month to paying down their credit card debt.

-Zeidman recommends that consumers set up an automated monthly withdrawal from their checking account for this amount to make sure they pay down their transferred debt at a rate that they can afford.
+Zeidman recommends that consumers set up an automated monthly withdrawal from their checking accounts for this amount to pay down their transferred debt at a rate that they can afford.

 “Budgeting is important.
 Autopay is important, too.
 It’s a way to keep you honest with your payments,” Zeidman said.
 “Set it and forget it, and then watch your credit card debt decrease month by month.”